 To provide users a convenient interface to use the computer system.

-Manage the resources of a computer system.
+To manage the resources of a computer system.

-A special computer DNS (Domain Name Server) is used to give name to the IP Address so that user can locate a computer by a name.
+A special computer DNS (Domain Name Server) is used to provide a name to the IP Address so that the user can locate a computer by a name.
 For example, a DNS server will resolve a name https://www.tutorialspoint.com to a particular IP address to uniquely identify the computer on which this website is hosted.

 Internet is accessible to every user all over the world.

 Intranet is the system in which multiple PCs are connected to each other.
 PCs in intranet are not available to the world outside the intranet.
 Usually each organization has its own Intranet network and members/employees of that organization can access the computers in their intranet.

 Each computer in Intranet is also identified by an IP Address which is unique among the computers in that Intranet.

 Intranet uses the internet protocols such as TCP/IP and FTP.

 Intranet sites are accessible via the web browser in a similar way as websites in the internet.
 However, only members of Intranet network can access intranet hosted sites.